-+ the Ministry Unit Council and clergy will arrange an inspection of the residence to be based on two-thirds of the estimated rental value of the rectory.
-The housing benefit should not exceed the amount the ministry unit would have to pay if its residence was occupied nor should the amount provide a financial incentive for clergy to opt for this
+If the Bishop and ministry unit agree to this request, the housing benefit will be based on two-thirds of the estimated rental value of the rectory.
+The housing benefit should not exceed the amount the ministry unit would have to pay if its residence was occupied nor should the amount provide a financial incentive for clergy to opt for this arrangement.